metabase/metabase/docs/people-and-groups/authenticating-with-saml.md

 ![Group schema](images/saml-group-schema.png)

-## Disabling password log-in
+## Disabling email and password logins

-Once you have configured SAML authentication, you can choose to disable the option for users to log in via email and password.
-To do this, return to the main Authentication settings page and scroll to the bottom.
-A toggle will now be visible allowing you to disable password authentication.
+> This setting applies to all Metabase accounts, including your Metabase admin account.
+We recommend that you keep password logins **enabled**.
+This will safeguard you from getting locked out of Metabase in case of any problems with SSO.

+To require people to authenticate with SSO, you can disable email and password logins from **Admin settings** > **Authentication**.

 ![Password disable](images/password-disable.png)